GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 ## Optional: Inspect the Docker image

-If you have a local installation of Docker, you can inspect the image and run the pipeline on the Direct Runner as follows:
+If you have a local installation of Docker, you can inspect the image and run the pipeline by using the Direct Runner:
 ```
 docker run --rm -it --entrypoint=/bin/bash $SDK_CONTAINER_IMAGE